AriJalk/wpf-hotel-project/README.md

 The code and visuals in this repository are for viewing purposes only.
 They are not intended for commercial use or redistribution without permission.

+### Rebuild project to allow the xaml graphic editor to work

 ### Login data:
 * arij - pass1 - Admin
 * ayelet - pass2 - Manager